-All-natural ways to strengthen your immune system
+Looking for all-natural ways to strengthen your immune system?

-You are probably eating foods with vitamin C on a daily basis, but here are some easy tips to include them as part of your diet:
+You’re likely to be eating foods with vitamin C on a daily basis, but here are some easy tips to include them as part of your diet:

-- Keep easy to peel fruits such as oranges and grapefruits by your desk at the office.
+- Keep easy-to-peel fruits such as oranges and grapefruits by your desk at the office.

 - Enjoy a leafy green salad instead of a hot meal for a change.
 You can also add quinoa and lean meats or tofu for added protein, and sliced fruits such as strawberries, pears and mandarin oranges for extra flavour and dietary fibre.